SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.csv/README.md

 This plugin also provides [**CSV Resource CSV Configurer**](#csv-resource-configurer) and [**CSV Location Resource CSV Configurer**](#csv-location-resource-configurer) components; these will appear on the main settings page.
-These components let you upload a CSV Configuration file to configure all CVS [Location] Resource components, without having to use the settings form.
+These components let you upload a CSV Configuration file to configure all CSV [Location] Resource components, without having to use the settings form.

 # CSV Resource